micmejia/bible-dump/NKJV/Isaiah/Isa 43.md

 "I, _even_ I, _am_ He who blots out your transgressions for My own sake; And I will not remember your sins.

 ###### 26
-Put Me in remembrance; Let us contend together; State your _case,_ that you may be [^a]acquitted.
+Put Me in remembrance; Let us contend together; State your _case,_ that you may be acquitted.

 ###### 27
-Your first father sinned, And your [^b]mediators have transgressed against Me.
+Your first father sinned, And your mediators have transgressed against Me.

 ###### 28
 Therefore I will profane the princes of the sanctuary; I will give Jacob to the curse, And Israel to reproaches.